somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 ### Magnetic Field-Magnetic Charge Duality as a form of "Knowledge is Conserved"

- * The well known Law relating Magnetic Field to Electric Charge is just the statement "Knowledge stays conserved no matter how we represent (divide) it into different Languages".
+ * The well known Law relating Magnetic Field to Magnetic Charge is just the statement "Knowledge stays conserved no matter how we represent (divide) it into different Languages".
 Knowledge in this case is the "measure"

-$$ measure(q) = measure(E) $$
+$$ measure(q_{m}) = measure(B) $$

 * The way to "measure" the "amount of Mass" at the degree in which Charge exists is simply its scalar value or its Fundamental Law (Scalar Values will be later seen to be the Fundamental Laws at the Degree 1).
 The way to "measure" the "amount of Mass" at the degree in which Electric Field exists to meet with its dual Charge is its Flux.
 This is the Fundamental Law which Gauss had also discovered.